Llewellyn Worldwide, Ltd.

 When I went to college, one of the popular buzzwords was “relevance.”
 We wanted to know how any particular subject was relevant to life today.
 One of the things I discovered was that the more things were relevant to my needs, the greater their study held my interest.
 Simply learning how to direct the energy toward goals is not really enough to hold my interest for practice.
 Rather, I want to direct the energy for purposes that interest me.

 One of the great and practical ways to practice directing energy is to use it for healing yourself or others.
-You can learn techniques for this purpose in Ted Andrews’ The Healer’s Manual.
-You’ll learn how to “run energy,” sending it out through your palms (“laying on of hands”) as well as other healing techniques.
+You can learn techniques for this purpose in Ted Andrews' The Healer's Manual.
+You'll learn how to "run energy," sending it out through your palms ("laying on of hands"), and other healing techniques.

 If you are looking for more generalized information on directing the energy, then I highly recommend Israel Regardie’s The Middle Pillar.
 This technique is one of the most used methods for directing energy, and the notes and additions by the Ciceros make this book better and more valuable than ever.